 Denver International Airport (DEN) is a major airline hub in the United States.
 Since the airport opened in 1995, it has consistently won top honors from publications like Business Traveler Magazine and the Wall Street Journal.
-In 2019, the annual Skytrax World Airport Awards named DEN the best airport in the U.S. With convenient rail service to downtown Denver, free Wi-Fi access throughout the airport and top-notch customer service, you'll be glad you landed in Denver.
+DEN was named "Best Large Airport" in the 2021 USA Today Readers’ Choice Awards, and was named the fifth best airport in the world (60-70 million passengers) in the 2020 Skytrax World Airport Awards, the only airport in North America to place in the top five.
+With convenient rail service to downtown Denver, free Wi-Fi access throughout the airport and top-notch customer service, you'll be glad you landed in Denver.

 Ground transportation is located on Level 5 for both the East and West terminals.
 The east side has odd-numbered doors and the west side has even-numbered doors.

 The city's public transport system, Regional Transportation District (RTD), also operates four bus routes under the frequent airport express bus service called SkyRide.
 Board at the DEN Transit Center, Level 1, adjacent to the Westin Denver International Airport Hotel.
 The DEN Transit Center can be accessed at the south end of Jeppesen Terminal by exiting through the glass doors and taking the escalator or elevator down to ground level.
 Bus schedules vary based on day of week and time of day.
 Please contact RTD for complete route information.
 All of RTD’s SkyRide buses are wheelchair accessible.

 A cab or taxi can put you in the heart of the city in about 25 minutes.
 You'll find taxis at Level 5, Island 1, outside Door 507 (east side) and Door 510 (west side).
 Flat rates are the same for all companies.